Bristol-Training/demo-calc-lib/README.md

 # GitHub Practical - Calculator Library

 A simple Python calculator library for practicing GitHub workflows, team collaboration, automated testing, and continuous integration.
+The calculator library provides four basic operations:

+- `add(a, b)` - Returns the sum of a and b
+- `subtract(a, b)` - Returns a minus b
+- `multiply(a, b)` - Returns the product of a and b
+- `divide(a, b)` - Returns a divided by b (raises ValueError if b is zero)

 ## Project Files